pouchdb/pouchdb/docs/getting-started.md

 }
 {% endhighlight %}

-This is similiar to creating a document, however the document must also contain a `_rev` field (in addition to `_id`), otherwise the write will be rejected.
+This is similar to creating a document, however the document must also contain a `_rev` field (in addition to `_id`), otherwise the write will be rejected.
 This ensures that you dont accidently overwrite changes to a document.

 You can test that this works by checking a todo item and refreshing the page.
 It should stay checked.